 Falkman offers an excellent reminder, though it’s far from new, when he asserts that haiku should employ “concrete” images.
 Perhaps it’s merely a matter of degree or emphasis to add “concrete” to the definition, but the fundamental value of employing “images” is to recognize the effectiveness of depicting what we can experience through our five senses (“image” is therefore not just visual).
 Thus, it seems worthwhile to clarify Falkman’s suggestion to say that haiku employ “concrete sensory images.”

 Where Falkman’s perspective seems most problematic is his insistence on mentioning syllables.
 They are not irrelevant to haiku, of course, but, in a definition of English-language haiku, the concept of haiku as a syllabic form has got to be put to bed (shot to death, rather) and be dispensed with once and for all.
 Every single poet writing haiku—or new to haiku and wondering about the “syllabic” nature of haiku—owes it to himself to get a copy of Kōji Kawamoto’s The Poetics of Japanese Verse (Tokyo: University of Tokyo Press, 2000) and read Appendix I: “The Japanese Mora.”
 This brief exposition of Japanese linguistics far supersedes Keiko Imaoka’s still valuable but essentially amateur essay “Forms in English Haiku,” which I first published in Woodnotes #29 (Summer, 1996), now available online.
 There is likely no more definitive exposition and implication than Kawamoto’s for why haiku should never be considered “syllabic”—in both Japanese and English, as well as other languages.
 The Japanese haiku emphatically does not count syllables but morae (the plural of mora).
 As Kawamoto emphasizes, “the counting units which it [Japanese verse] employs are not syllables but morae” (p.
 297; translation by Stephen Collington), and he explains how a simple English word such as “sign” contains just one syllable but three morae.
-Abigail Friedman, in The Haiku Apprentice (Stone Bridge Press, 2006), points out that the one-syllable word “scarf” becomes four sounds when said in Japanese: su-ka-a-fu (p.
+Abigail Friedman, in The Haiku Apprentice (Berkeley, California: Stone Bridge Press, 2006), points out that the one-syllable word “scarf” becomes four sounds when said in Japanese: su-ka-a-fu (p.
 87).
 Even the word “haiku” itself shows the difference in languages—it’s two syllables in English, but three sounds in Japanese.
 So of course, speaking strictly, seventeen syllables in English is too long compared to haiku in Japanese.
 Haruo Shirane further emphasizes the point in introducing Kawamoto’s book, should anyone not be paying attention.
 Let the proper point be forever understood: Quite simply, as Shirane declares, “the term syllable is an inaccurate way of describing the actual metrical units of Japanese poetry” (p. viii).
 Indeed, no definition of haiku in English need mention syllables ever again.
 Please!

 With Kawamoto’s evidence in mind (not summarized here), it seems either misguided or overly simplistic to say, as Falkman does, that “haiku traditionally consists of seventeen syllables, though often less in contemporary practice.”
 To the extent that the first part of this claim has ever been true in English, it should be considered an error, and it would seem harmful to perpetuate this mistaken understanding in any definition for English-language haiku.
 To say that “haiku traditionally consists of seventeen syllables” isn’t even true in Japanese, as Kawamoto makes clear, let alone what haiku should be in other languages.
 In English, the syllabic count of 5-7-5 is not only the wrong target, but aiming at such a target often occurs at the expense of (or out of ignorance of) other more important targets.
 No, if anything, a definition should say that traditional haiku, in Japanese, consists of seventeen morae.
 The term “morae” might not be widely understood, but it’s a Western linguistic term applicable to Japanese, not a Japanese term (although it is now used in Japanese as a loan word), so one would hope that a Western audience would know the term or take the initiative to study it.
 Many dictionaries give it a simplistic definition, however, so perhaps a deeper linguistic understanding of the term would be advisable, but Kawamoto’s essay provides ample explanation for those who are determined enough to read it.
 Because of further differences in language, however, it may well be best not to offer a limiting English equivalent to seventeen morae, but to dwell, instead, on the formal characteristics of English-language haiku typically having three short lines, a seasonal reference, and a two-part juxtapositional structure.
 I would also encourage the reading of William J. Higginson’s essay, “Haiku by the Numbers, Seriously,” recently published online.